-2. He's a Top Tight End Recruit For Vanderbilt
+2. He Was a Top Tight End Recruit For Vanderbilt

 Brandon Vandenburg has been talked about as one of the nation’s top junior-college recruits.
 According to the Tennessean, Vandenburg signed with Vanderbilt University out of college, when he attended the College of the Desert in Palm Desert, California in February.
 He was also expected to compete for a started position on the team this season.

-3. Vandenburg Formerly Attended Xavier College Prep High School & College of the Desert
+3. Vandenburg Attended Xavier College Prep High School & College of the Desert

 Vandenburg attended the Xavier College Preparatory School in Phoenix, AZ, according to USDToreros.com.
 He was a four-year varsity letterman in football, where he lpayed under head coach Darrel Lewis.
 He broke the Desert Valley League record for most receiving yards with 22 catches and 88 defensive tackles in his senior year.
 Vandenburg was also named the league’s top receiver in his junior year, with 17 catches and 64 tackles.
 He also recorded 55 tackles in his sophomore year.